Bestia Salvaje: Professional wrestling career

-Rodriguez made his professional debut on June 12, 1983, wrestling under the name Freddy Rodriguez, in his hometown of Guadalajara, Jalisco, Mexico.
-He continued in that role until 1986 when he became known as Bestia Salvaje.
+Rodriguez made his professional debut on June 12, 1983, wrestling under the name Freddy Rodriguez in his hometown of Guadalajara.
+He continued in that role until 1986, when he became known as Bestia Salvaje.

 Consejo Mundial de Lucha Libre (1987–2004)

 On September 3, 1988, Bestia Salvaje defeated Águila Solitaria to win the Mexican National Welterweight Championship, the first title of his career.
-In October 1988, Bestia Salvaje lost his first Lucha de Apuestas ("bet match"), hair vs. hair match, to El Dandy which led to Bestia Salvaje being shaved bald afterward per lucha libre traditions.
-He successfully defended the welterweight championship against El Hijo del Santo on the EMLL 55th Anniversary Show as part of his 176-day reign.
-His reign ended in February 1989 as Ángel Azteca defeated him to take the championship.
-The following year, Bestia Salvaje began teaming on a regular basis with Pierroth Jr., winning the Mexican National Tag Team Championship from Ángel Azteca and Atlantis.
-During the 287-day reign ended as long-time rival Ángel Azteca joined up with Volador to defeat Bestia and Pierroth Jr. on March 9, 1991.
-After the team broke up, Bestia Salvaje once again focused on his singles career, winning the CMLL World Middleweight Championship on September 4, 1992, when he defeated El Dandy.
-During his reign as middleweight champion, Bestia Salvaje successfully defended the title against American Love Machine twice, Máscara Mágica, and Kato Kung Lee.
-His reign ended on December 16, 1992, as El Dandy regain the championship.
-A storyline feud with Mano Negra led to Bestia Salvaje losing a Lucha de Apuestas as part of the 1993 Juicio Final show, forcing Bestia Salvaje to have all his hair shaved off as a result.
+Later that month, on September 30, he successfully defended the championship against El Hijo del Santo at the EMLL 55th Anniversary Show.
+In October, he lost his first Lucha de Apuestas ("bet match") to El Dandy, which led to Salvaje being shaved bald afterward, per lucha libre traditions.
+After 176 days as champion, he lost the title to Ángel Azteca in February 1989.
+The following year, Salvaje began teaming on a regular basis with Pierroth Jr., winning the Mexican National Tag Team Championship from Azteca and Atlantis.
+Their 287-day reign ended when Azteca and Volador defeated him and Pierroth Jr. on March 9, 1991.

+After the team broke up, Salvaje once again focused on his singles career, winning the CMLL World Middleweight Championship on September 4, 1992, by defeating El Dandy.
+He successfully defended the title against American Love Machine twice, Máscara Mágica and Kato Kung Lee, before El Dandy regained it on December 16.
+A storyline feud with Mano Negra culminated on December 3, 1993, at Juicio Final ("Final Judgment"), where Salvaje lost to Negra in a Lucha de Apuestas, forcing him to have all his hair shaved off.